Sabique-Islam/Inscribe/content/posts/hashcode13.md

 Once we had agreed on the problem, we had to figure out **how** to actually solve it.

-In theory, our goal was — building and running C projects portable across Windows, Linux, and macOS.
+The goal was building and running C projects across Windows, Linux, and macOS.
 In practice, that meant handling a ton of things like compiler setups, library dependencies, build scripts, paths, and external resources like GloVe embeddings — without making the user go through multiple tabs and installation guides.

 After scribbling on my iPad for a fair amount of time and discussing with team members over implementation details.